Many-body effects in a composite bosonic Josephson junction: Results discusson

 \subsubsection{Survival probability}

 The survival probability $p_L(t)$, which is a measure of density oscillations between the composite double wells, can be defined as

 where $\rho(x;t)$ is the density in the left composite well.
 It is closely connected to the population imbalance which is routinely studied in the experiments.
 In Fig.~\ref{fig-pl}, we plot the survival probability $p_L(t)$ in the left well for different values of $V_0$.
-For $V_0=0$, we get back the standard BJJ comprising of two symmetrical wells connected through a barrier and accordingly, $p_L(t)$ also exhibits the usual collapse of density oscillations with time.
+For $V_0=0$, we get back the standard BJJ comprising of two symmetrical wells connected through a barrier, and accordingly, $p_L(t)$ also exhibits the usual collapse of density oscillations with time.
 As $V_0$ is increased from zero, a hump appears in either well of the BJJ and it turns into the composite BJJ.
 We observe that irregularity appears in the oscillations of the $p_L(t)$ for $V_0 \neq 0$.
 Further, the irregularities enhance with the increase in $V_0$.
 With further increase in $V_0$, we observe two distinct oscillations for $V_0=10$.
-The high-frequency oscillations indicate the tunnelling between the two adjacent shallow wells whereas the low-frequency oscillations, appearing as the envelope to the high-frequency oscillations, can be attributed to the tunnelling of the whole system between the two composite double wells.
-The different rates of decay of the density oscillations depending on the values of $V_0$ come from the initial shape of the ground orbital.
+The high-frequency oscillations indicate the tunneling between the two adjacent shallow wells.
+In contrast, the low-frequency oscillations, appearing as the envelope to the high-frequency oscillations, can be attributed to the tunneling of the whole system between the two composite double wells.
+The emergence of two distinct frequencies in the tunneling dynamics implies atomic transitions between two distinct sets of energy levels which means more than one energy band is involved.
+While the fast oscillations of short time period correspond to inter-band atomic transitions, the slower oscillations with longer time period are due to the intra-band atomic transitions.
+To corroborate this, ideally one should calculate the many-body energy levels of the CBJJ.
+However, calculating even the low-lying many-body excited states of such systems is extremely challenging.
+While efforts to develop a linear response theory to MCTDHB, called LR-MCTDHB~\cite{LR-MCTDHB2012}, are on to calculate the low-lying excitations, such computations are quite time-consuming, and achieving numerical convergence can be too challenging for complex systems such as the CBJJ.
+However, at least for weak interactions, the appearance of two distinct oscillations can be understood from the non-interacting picture.
+At the lower part of the spectrum of a composite double well, the closely lying energy levels form a band while in the upper part of the spectrum, the effect of the barriers is less pronounced and the spectrum is similar to that of a wide harmonic well.
+Therefore there will be two different types of oscillations arising from atomic transitions between the energy levels of an energy band and between energy levels belonging to two different energy bands.
+In particular, for $V_{0}=10$, the intra-band time period for transitions between the energy levels of the lowest energy band is about $T_{intra-band} \sim 500$ while the intra-band transitions have a time period $T_{inter-band}$ of the order 10 for the transitions between the lowest band and the first higher band.
+This sharp difference in the time scale of two oscillations is clearly visible in Fig~\ref{fig-pl}.
+As $V_0$ is reduced, the gaps between the energy bands reduce which decreases the difference in the time scale of $T_{inter-band}$ and $T_{intra-band}$.
+Therefore, two oscillations in Fig~\ref{fig-pl} are not distinctly noticeable for smaller barrier heights $V_0$.
+The decay in the density oscillations is a purely many-body phenomenon and cannot be captured by mean-field theory~\cite{Haldar2019}.
+The different decay rates of the density oscillations depending on the values of $V_0$ come from the initial shape of the ground orbital.